 - Register with the Michigan Online Educators Certification System—login using your user ID and password from the Michigan Education Information System that was generated in the previous step.

-- Apply for your Interim Occupational Education Certificate; if eligible for both the provisional and the interim occupational education certificates, apply for both certificates together.
+- Apply for your standard CTE certificate; if eligible for both the standard and the standard CTE certificates, apply for both certificates together.

 - Report convictions—honestly report any conviction or civil infraction, excluding speeding tickets.